Ten Easy DIY Projects With Beautiful Wallpaper Scraps

 Wallpaper remnants (at least the peel and stick versions) are thick enough to stand up to some wear and tear and are easy to work with.

-The repeat is the the distance between where the design matches up on each roll of wallpaper.
+The repeat is the distance between where the repeated design matches up on each roll of wallpaper.

-Because the repeat on the wallpaper I used in our powder room (thank you for all of the lovely comments!) was 24 inches, I had numerous scrap pieces that were around two feet long:
+Because the repeat on the wallpaper I used in our powder room was 24 inches, I had numerous scrap pieces that were around two feet long:

 blue green floral wallpaper in bathroom